wvhulle/nu-glue/slides.typ

 == Exercises

 Exercise: Create a command line program / script that takes a list of numbers as input and outputs their average.

+*Warning*: You need the shebang: `#!/usr/bin/env -S nu --stdin` to be able to pipe into it.

 = Explore